HOW ARE WE SAVED?

 Protestants on the other hand say all they have to do to be saved is to realize there is nothing they have to do.
 Indeed, one popular Protestant narrative, intended to make this illogic palatable, poses the following scenario.

 Which of the following will be saved?
 Is it the felon just released from prison with a new-found and feel-good understanding of the Bible?
 Or is it Christian missionaries who have spent a lifetime in selfless service to the poor for the sake of Christ?
 The felon is not sorry for his crimes nor does he intend to stop sinning.
 He is just happy to suddenly have an infinite supply of free “get out of jail” cards.
 On the other hand, the missionaries have a lifetime habit of loving one’s neighbor by ministering to the downtrodden because Christ so commanded.

+Which of these, at the moment of death, are honestly sorry for their sins and in a loving state of mind to receive saving grace?
 Believe it or not, and we find this incredibly painful to witness, some Protestants twist their minds into pretzels by betting on the felon rather than on the missionaries.